0333 577 9422

 What happens when tuition starts?

 An individual learning plan will be devised to meet your specific requirements.
 This learning plan will be reviewed regularly to assess progress.
-All tuition or coaching is learner-
+All tuition or coaching is learner-centred and is focused on the individual requirements of the learner at their stage on the educational journey.

-Assessment is often the first step to understanding the obstacles that are getting in the way of progress and unlocking talent and self-
+Assessment is often the first step to understanding the obstacles that are getting in the way of progress and unlocking talent and self-belief.

-This is the most comprehensive kind of assessment, focusing on dyslexia and the other specific learning difficulties which often co-
+This is the most comprehensive kind of assessment, focusing on dyslexia and the other specific learning difficulties which often co-occur with dyslexia.

 This type of assessment usually takes between two and three hours.
 Reports provide the results of the main findings and recommendations for actions that will help find the most appropriate way forward.